 How to Set Up a Daily Routine

-One way that you can use these free visual schedule resources is by setting up a daily routine.
+One way that you can use these visual schedule resources is by setting up a daily routine.
+You’ll find the Daily Routine Printable exclusively in the Autism Family Life guide.

 For example, you can use the daily routine printable and combine it with the time to eat visual schedule and the bedtime routine printable.
 Or you can combine it with the homeschool schedule or preschool printable schedule.
 In fact, I would recommend starting with something simple and using these printables to start.
 You can use them with one of the provided charts or with a wall calendar.
 You can also try a dry erase board and use markers for a color coded calendar system.